graeme-winter/dials_tutorials/CCP4-DLS-2025/command-line-processing.md

 ## Indexing

-Go ahead and run a default `dials.index` job, which will find a $P\ 1$ cell, using the 3D FFT algorithm (remember to substitute `imported.expt` for `masked.expt` if you did not mask the backstop):
+Go ahead and run a default `dials.index` job, which will find a P1 cell, using the 3D FFT algorithm (remember to substitute `imported.expt` for `masked.expt` if you did not mask the backstop):

 ```bash
 dials.index masked.expt strong.refl